smnookin/smnookin.github.io/_posts/2015-10-05-rocket-team-comes-back-from-test-accident-to-win-competition.md

 Rocket Team immediately turned to building a more conventional rocket, using an off-the-shelf solid rocket engine.

 Webb said he noticed a change in the team attitude after the work on the new rocket design started.
-“Within the team, it was a lot better.
-Every week we were accomplishing a lot of stuff.
-I think more people got involved in doing things and learning stuff.
+“I think more people got involved in doing things and learning stuff.
 Even freshmen were, you know, getting really into packing the parachutes.
 I think there was just a lot more for people to do,” he said.

-“I think it’s more valuable to actually build something slightly simpler and make it work well.
-I think it helped the team get a sense of real engineering, actually building something.
-I’m pretty proud of how we came out with it.”

 In June 2015, the MIT Rocket Team won the basic rocket category at the IREC in Green River, Utah.
 The basic rocket category requires a 10lb payload be sent to 10,000 ft.
 Rocket Team reached an altitude of 9,690 ft and were awarded additional points for successful rocket recovery and payload deployment, leading them to win their division.